bhargavamin/clojure-app-ci-cd/README.md

 Note:
 - Image versioning is handled automatically via `image.env` file once `deploy-app.sh` is executed.
-- App tests can be run using `helm test clojure-app` OR uncomment `helm_test` fuction in `deploy-app.sh` and rerun script.
+- App tests can be run using `helm test clojure-app` OR uncomment `helm_test` function in `deploy-app.sh` and rerun script.

 ## **Setup Monitoring**